 There is no single permanent filler solution that fits the infinite diversity of the human faces we see everyday in our practice.
 Granulomas, or lumpiness, has been reported to occur more commonly with Artefill than any other commercially available filler on the market.

 Problems with Artefill can be dealt with in three ways:

-As a board certified plastic surgeon, none of these three options are acceptable solutions for my patients.
+As a board certified plastic surgeon in Vero Beach, none of these three options are acceptable solutions for my patients.
 We recommend avoidance of this product.

 Bellafill is the newest form of Artefill.
 Bellafill has the same parent molecule as Artefill and Artecoll, which is Poly-methylmethacralate (PMMA).
 It was rebranded by Suneva Medical Corporation from Artefill to Bellafill in December, 2014.
 This filler is, just like its predecessors, designed to be permanent.
 In conclusion, PMMA fillers are not offered at Ocean Drive Plastic Surgery.
 The filler has undergone 3 separate rebranding campaigns in the last twenty years.
 Despite the multiple rebrands of this product, the parent concept of permanent Poly-methylmethacralate (PMMA) has remained static in Artecoll, Artefill, and now Bellafill.
 We are not comfortable offering injectable PMMA to our patients.
 The human face is not, and never will be, an inert permanent construct.
 If anything, the only permanence about the human face is that it changes.
 While our practice does not offer Artefill/Bellafill, we routinely undertake Artefill/Bellafill removal at our institution.

 Typical areas for removal include the lower eyelids, upper and lower lips, and cheek areas.
 Removal is done surgically at our private, beach side surgery center located in Vero Beach, Fl.